-- Pens and ID card (student ID or driver's license) are the only personal items you may have with you during the exam; any other items you bring (backpacks, phones turned OFF, etc) must be placed entirely under your seat and are subject to being moved at the IAs' and professor's discretion.
+Pens and ID card (student ID or driver's license) are the only personal items you may have with you during the exam; any other items you bring (backpacks, phones turned OFF, etc) must be placed entirely under your seat and are subject to being moved at the IAs' and professor's discretion.

-- There will be no scheduled make-up exams for the Midterms or Final.
+There will be no scheduled make-up exams for the Midterms or Final.
 Failure to take the exam at the assigned time and place will result in a grade of zero for that exam.
+Only under exceptional circumstances with full documentation will I consider an exception to this rule.

-- Requests to reconsider any grading must be submitted in writing along with your original exam to the instructor (Dr. Nan Hao) during class or office hours.
+Requests to reconsider any grading must be submitted in writing along with your original exam to the instructor (Dr. Emma Farley) during class or office hours.
 Regrading is limited to grading mistakes, and is not granted to requests for more partial credit for incorrect answers.
 The full request must be received within one week of the exam return date.
-If regrading is granted, the entire exam will be regraded.
+If regrading is granted, the entire exam will be regraded by Dr Farley.
 If anything on the exam submitted for regrading is found to be altered, it will be considered a breach in academic honesty and will be grounds for failure of the course as well as any additional disciplinary actions as indicated by the policy to maintain academic honesty (see section on Academic Integrity below).

-- Any student who is observed to look at and/or copy off another student's paper during a midterm and/or final will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).
+Any student who is observed to look at and/or copy off another student's paper during a midterm and/or final will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).